Mailaender/MonoDevelop.StyleCop/README.md

 ###Remarks

-The spell checker is only available on Windows too!
+The spell checker is only available on Windows!

 Usage
 -----